Training and development for children's social workers

-We are proud of the development opportunities we offer in Kent and we are committed to offering high quality continuous professional development for all our staff.
+We are proud of the development opportunities we offer in Kent and are committed to offering high quality continuous professional development for all our staff.

 The Kent Academy for the Children’s and Adults' Workforce is our dedicated platform where you will be thoroughly supported and encouraged to better your knowledge, skills and practice, no matter what role you hold within the service.